Interior Designer Elkhart Goshen Indiana

 Light bulbs are called lamps and produce different colors.
 If you just recently changed your old incandescent lamps for a compact fluorescent you have likely discovered that the light quality is different--cooler and whiter.
 LED lamps are the new and upcoming lamp of choice because of their ability to produce many different color temperatures while using less energy.
 Desirable temperature of lamps in the home are generally between 2400 and 4000 Kelvin.
 But let personal preference guide you and add dimmers on every switch so you can control the light for the situation.
 I once painted a room my favorite color of robin's egg blue but when the paint dried it looked too green (which meant too much yellow).
 By changing the light bulbs to a cooler temperature--which added more blue to the room, the wall color magically changed to the perfect shade of Robins egg blue.
 Our oldest son loves 4000 K in his space because it mimics natural daylight and makes his space look techy and modern, but when I walk into his room it feels sterile and cold.
 So you may have to play around a little bit with your bulbs (lamps) until you get the look you like.

 The lighting industry is changing quickly.
-Most of the information I learned in college is obsolete already (but it's been almost two decades -- wow, does time fly).
+Most of the information I learned in college is obsolete already (but it's been almost two decades -- but who's counting).
 The traditional interior design 'gatekeepers' are mostly gone as well.
 This means designer lighting can be purchased online without the hefty markup of a traditional interior designer acting as a middle man.
 Because of all the large amounts of information and selection available today and because lighting has such a profound effect on the look of our homes and the lives we live there, it is not uncommon to feel overwhelmed while making lighting decisions.
 If you have questions, do not hesitate to contact me for additional help.
 If I can not answer your questions, I have peeps that can!!

 I hope you've found this information helpful in understanding how light affects your space -maybe even a "light bulb" turned on and you're beginning to think like an interior designer (no pun intended)!
 I love it when that happens!

 If you've experienced an 'A HA!' moment with what you've learned here, please share it with others and help make the world more beautiful!
+And for more design information stories and encouragement like this, sign up for my personal emails by joining the insiders club below!

 Newsletter Subscription Options: